 2 sticks of celery, finely chopped

-700g cauliflower in florets
+700g cauliflower in florets1 tbsp curry paste

 1.5l stock